No Pain - No Gain? How To Deal With Injury?

 Not properly healed injuries bear the risk of becoming chronic.

 If you experience pain, I would recommend, seeing a therapist as early as possible, to assess, treat and get help with the management of your injury or condition.
 Choose a therapist who has experience in working with dancers and discuss a recovery plan.
-Stick with it, be patient.
+Stick with it, and be patient.

 Causes Of Chronic Injuries